mariaclarafrisoni/Project-KE4H/methodology.md

 ![img2](https://github.com/mariaclarafrisoni/Project-KE4H/blob/master/img%202.png?raw=true)

-This query allowed us to identify all the entities associated with “Fénis” in the dataset, ultimately leading us to the official **IRI** of Castello di Fénis:
+This query allowed us to identify all the entities associated with “Fénis” in the dataset, ultimately leading us to the official [**IRI**](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) of the Fénis Castle:

 http://dati.beniculturali.it/mibact/luoghi/resource/CulturalInstituteOrSite/100827